BrokenEvent/ILStrip/README.md

     -u              Removes all unknown resources.
 Optional.
     -re             Resource exclusions for -u option.
 Multiple values.
 Optional.
     -we             WPF Resource exclusions for -u option.
 Multiple values.
 Optional.
+    -import         List of assemblies which use current to import used types as entry points.
+Optional.

 ### Analysis/How it works